GSA/CFO.gov/_other_resources/mulvaney-shares-leadership-lessons-with-cxo-fellows.md

 ---
-layout: resources-landing
+layout: cxo-layout-blog
 title: MULVANEY SHARES LEADERSHIP LESSONS WITH CXO FELLOWS
 subtitle: Mulvaney Shares Leadership Lessons With CXO Fellows
 filler:  Fifty fellows heard from top government leadership in a session with Mick Mulvaney, Director of the Office of Management and Budget, as part of the 2016-2017 CXO Fellows Program.
-permalink: /resources/mulvaney-shares-leadership-lessons-with-cxo-fellows/
+permalink: /cxo-fellows/mulvaney-shares-leadership-lessons-with-cxo-fellows/
-type: CXO Fellows
+type: cxo
 date: July 24, 2017
 has_date: 'yes'
 author: Amy Bontrager